convox/convox/docs/guides/load-balancing.md

 ### End-to-End Encryption

-In the example above, a connection to your application would be HTTPS between the user and the Rack's load balancer and then HTTP between the load balancer and the application.
+In the example above, a connection to your App would be HTTPS between the user and the Rack's load balancer and then HTTP between the load balancer and the App.

-If you would like this connection to be encrypted all the way to your application you must configure your application to listen for HTTPS on its defined port and update your `convox.yml`:
+If you would like this connection to be encrypted all the way to your App you must configure your App to listen for HTTPS on its defined port and update your `convox.yml`:

     services:
       web:
         port: https:3000

-> It is permissible to use a self-signed certificate between the Rack load balancer and your application.
+> It is permissible to use a self-signed certificate between the Rack load balancer and your App.

 ## Custom Load Balancers

-If your application needs to expose arbitrary TCP ports to the outside world, you can configure custom load balancers.
+If your App needs to expose arbitrary TCP ports to the outside world, you can configure custom [Balancers](../reference/app/primitives/balancer.md).

 For a `convox.yml` like this: